rish-kar/Act-One/README.md

 Response:
 - `ticketId` (UUID)
-- `barcodeId` (UUID) — random UUID meant to be encoded as a barcode later
+- `qrCodeId` (UUID) — random UUID meant to be encoded as a QR code for tickets
 - `status` (`ISSUED`)
 - `showId` (string, may be null but will be auto-generated when missing)
 - `showName`